Getting started with Microchip: PIC32MZ-DA

 ★Now start compiling, linking and flashing:

-If everything works as expected, the application is now executed on your PIC32MZ-DAG-MEB-II target.
+If everything works as expected, the application is now executed on your PIC32MZ-DA-MEB-II target.

 All other examples can be created in the same way: Just open the desired example with Embedded Wizard Studio, generate code and rebuild the whole application using simply: